frederic-ja/Serveur-Docker/README.md

 # MongoDb
 To build and launch mongoDb docker use "compile_mongodb.sh"

-# Mqtt Broker
+# Save msg from Mqtt to MongoDb Database
-To build and launch Mqtt Broker running on docker use "compile_mqtt.sh"
+To build and launch Mqtt "saver" running on docker edit the settings in "mqtt-mongo-recorder-master/config.js" and use "compile_mqtt.sh"